- Find a Trail

 - Get Involved

-As of 2014, only a 2.3-mile stretch in Belding between Long Lake Road and State Street has been improved with an asphalt surface.
-The scenic and smooth segment, which courses through the community's downtown, features three restored trestles over the Flat River.
+The 2.3-mile stretch in Belding between Long Lake Road and State Street heads through the community's downtown and features three restored trestles over the Flat River.

 At the trail’s southern end in Lowell, the trail will one day meet an extension of the Fred Meijer Grand River Valley Rail Trail, allowing trail users to travel to Saranac and Ionia and, via the Fred Meijer CIS Trail, farther east to St. Johns and Owosso.